-'''

 PostgreSQL-directory/bin/psql --command \\dp bacula

-'''

-Also, I had an authorization problem with the password.
-In the end, I had to modify my pg_hba.conf file (in /var/lib/pgsql/data on my machine in /var/lib/postgresql/8.x on others, and in /etc/postgres/8.x/main on still others - what a mess!) from:
+For people who are not Postgresql experts, it is sometimes difficult to get the authorization working correctly with Bacula.
+One simple, but not recommended way, to authorize Bacula is to modify your pg_hba.conf file (in /var/lib/pgsql/data or in /var/lib/postgresql/8.x or in /etc/postgres/8.x/main on other distributions) from:

-'''

-local all all ident sameuser to local all all trust
+local all all ident sameuser

-'''
+to

+local all all trust

-This solved the problem for me, but it is not always a good thing to do from a security standpoint.
-However, it allowed me to run my regression scripts without having a password.
+This is a quick way to solve the problem, but it is not always a good thing to do from a security standpoint.
+However, it allows one to run my regression scripts without having a password.

 A more secure way to perform database authentication is with md5 password hashes.
-Begin by editing the pg_hba.conf file, and above the existing "local" and "host" lines, add the line:
+Begin by editing the pg_hba.conf file, and above the existing local and host lines, add the line:

-'''

 local bacula bacula md5

-'''